-If the effective filing date of the applicant is three months or less later than that of the patented application, the applicant must submit an affidavit or declaration that he made the invention prior to the filing date of the patent, even though there was copendency between the two applications, rule 204(b).
+If the effective filing date of the applicant is three months or less later than that of the patented application, the applicant must submit an affidavit or declaration that the applicant made the invention prior to the filing date of the patent, even though there was copendency between the two applications, § 1.204(b).
 The affidavit or declaration may be made by persons other than the applicant.
 See § 715.04.

-If the effective filing date of the applicant is more than three months later than that of the patented application, the applicant is required by rule 204(c) to submit a showing by affidavits or declarations including at least one by a corroborating witness, and documentary exhibits setting forth acts and circumstances which if proven by testimony taken in due course would provide sufficient basis for an award of priority to him with respect to the effective filing date of the patent application.
-In connection with a requirement for a showing under rule 204 (b) or (c), or in examining such a showing submitted voluntarily, the examiner must determine whether or not the patentee is entitled to the filing date of an earlier domestic or foreign application.
+If the effective filing date of the applicant is more than three months later than that of the patented application, the applicant is required by § 1.204(c) to submit a showing by affidavits or declarations including at least one by a corroborating witness, and documentary exhibits setting forth acts and circumstances which if proven by testimony taken in due course would provide sufficient basis for an award of priority to him with respect to the effective filing date of the patent application.
+In connection with a requirement for a showing under § 1.204 (b) or (c), or in examining such a showing submitted voluntarily, the examiner must determine whether or not the patentee is entitled to the filing date of an earlier domestic application.
 A determination that a divisional or continuation relationship is acknowledged in the heading of the patent is sufficient for this purpose as to a parent application thus mentioned.
-In the case of a foreign application this determination will not be made unless the necessary papers (rule 55(b)) are already of record in the file, including a sworn translation of the foreign application if it is not in the English language.
-Where the benefit of such earlier application is then accorded the patentee, this fact should be noted on the form PO-850 and will be stated in the notices of interference.
+Where the benefit of such earlier application is then accorded the patentee, this fact should be noted on the form PTO-850 and will be stated in the notices of interference.